UnaiAreval/BLOC1_PRACT3_CodeQuestExpansion/README.md

 Monsters have a 10% posiviliti of doing a critical hit, which dose the double of damage.
 ## 3. Loot the mine
+Let the wizard do some excavations in a mine, where he have the chance to earn bits (money).
 ## 4. Show inventory
 ## 5. Buy items
 ## 6. Show attacks by LVL